The Week Ahead - 1/12/24

 Seasonality

-I had said 5 weeks ago, “if you’re basing your decisions just on seasonality, it doesn’t get any better than this through the end of the year (and into the start of next year).”
-Well we’re officially past the the “Santa Rally” period (last 5 sessions of December and first two of Jan) which was down for a second year in a row.
-Historically that’s meant less robust returns, but it clearly didn’t last year.
-January overall is generally a good month for stocks.
-In all years the 1st two weeks of January are strong with solid returns and up two-thirds of the time.
-And while I don’t have 2-week stats, in yr 1 of the Presidential cycle January is up 58% of the time by an average of 2% before it gets much weaker in February and March (which also coincides with the fact that year 3 of bull markets are generally weak).
-So while we continue to have a favorable seasonal backdrop for now as we move through 2025 we’ll be going from very strong seasonality to some of the weakest on the cycle clock.
+I had said 2 weeks ago, January overall is generally a good month for stocks.
+In all years the 1st two weeks of January are strong with solid returns and up two-thirds of the time with yr 1 of the Presidential cycle up 58% of the time by an average of 2% (before it gets much weaker in February and March (which also coincides with the fact that year 3 of bull markets are generally weak)).
+That said, the 1st half of January is generally less strong than the 2nd half (particularly in yr 1 of Pres cycle, which coincides with what we’ve seen), so that gives some hope that we might see a better end to the month before we get to the more challenging Feb/Mar time frame.
+But overall as I noted previously “while we continue to have a favorable seasonal backdrop for now as we move through 2025 we’ll be going from very strong seasonality to some of the weakest on the cycle clock.
 Of course, as always remember that seasonality is like climate.
-It gives you an idea of what generally happens, but it is not something to base your decision on whether to bring an umbrella (as the Santa Rally has shown us).
+It gives you an idea of what generally happens, but it is not something to base your decision on whether to bring an umbrella (as the Santa Rally showed us).”

 And as we consider seasonality, a really nice post from Callie Cox about how you need to take historical analogies w/a grain of salt (unless you've dug into the history).
 Her chart on Presidential election yr performance w/ & w/o 2008 (when the SPX was -17% in Oct) is a wonderful example.